credativ/plutono/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 This guide explains how to build a logs data source plugin.

-Data sources in Grafana supports both metrics and log data.
+Data sources in Plutono supports both metrics and log data.
 The steps to build a logs data source plugin are largely the same as for a metrics data source.
 This guide assumes that you're already familiar with how to [Build a data source plugin]({{< relref "/tutorials/build-a-data-source-plugin.md" >}}) for metrics.

 ## Add logs support to your data source